9seconds/isitbullshit/README.md

 >>>
 ```

 Okay, let's figure out our suspicions.
-We expect dictionary parse
+We expect dictionary parsed
 from JSON, this is good.
 Schema is dictionary so it means that `data`
-has to be dictionary, no lists, arrays and whatever you want.
+has to be a dictionary, not lists, arrays and whatever you (don't) want.
 JSON
-payload we are expecting should include 2 keys, _hello_ and _world_.
+payload should include 2 keys, _hello_ and _world_.
 _Hello_ has to be string and world is _int_.
 Damn, it was simple and good.
 Now let's cast that schema on some example data.